 "I'm not even sure my ad is getting shown to anyone at all!"

 There are a lot of unique pitfalls that authors need to consider when running ads for their books.
-Some of these are common tropes in all advertising, but when it comes to hocking your books online, there are a few specific things you need to know before you begin.
+Some of these are common tropes in all advertising, but when it comes to self-publishing a book, there are a few specific things you need to know before you begin.
 With these in mind, you'll come out of the gate with better clickthroughs, more engagements, and, hopefully, some more book sales.

 Text in Images